 - Mapping Malaria, Smallpox, and Leprosy

-- Dr Seuss Does Malaria
+- Dr. Seuss Does Malaria

 - Mapping Malaria in Anglo-Saxon England